impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 ## The `create_hook()` helper function

-This helper function comes from [the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash){:target="_blank" rel="noopener"} that we loaded at the start of this test file, and it looks like this:
+This helper function comes from [the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash){:target="_blank" rel="noopener" } that we loaded at the start of this test file, and it looks like this:

 ```
 create_hook() {